 #3 – Approach from the side

 While horses have great peripheral vision, they have blind spots directly in front and behind them.
 Approaching a horse from one of those directions can be extremely dangerous.
-Instead, teach your children to always walk up to a horse from the side.
+Instead, teach your children this horse safety tip: Always walk up to a horse from the side.
 Go to the horse’s shoulder, not their head, for a safer and less threatening greeting.

 #4 – Keep fingers out of the way